About Prostate Cancer

 According to the National Cancer Institute, prostate cancer is the second most common form of cancer affecting men in the United States.
 An estimated 223,000 men were diagnosed with prostate cancer in 2007.
 More than seventy percent of men diagnosed with prostate cancer each year are over the age of 65.
 African American men have a higher risk of the disease than Caucasian men.

-There are no noticeable symptoms of prostate cancer while it is still in the early stages.
-To find prostate cancer in its most treatable form, it must be caught before symptoms appear.
+There are no noticeable symptoms of prostate cancer while it is still in the early stages, making the PSA test a critical screening tool.
+The optimal time for prostate cancer treatment is before symptoms appear.
 In more advanced stages, symptoms may include difficult or frequent urination, blood in the urine or bone pain.

 - Risk of prostate cancer increases with age.
 Prostate cancer is rare for men under the age of 40, and most cases occur in men over the age of 65.